Categories

 Key to the Town: Green Box Arts Festival

-keytotownKey to the Town: Green Box Arts Festival
+Key to the Town: Greenbox Arts Festival

 It’s getting to be that time of year for the Green Box Arts Festival held in Green Mountain Falls, Colorado.

 I worked with artist Holly Troy to design the keys and we created this unique art piece.
 The keys are cast in bronze and then are hand-hammered and highly polished, giving each key a unique surface texture.
-They come with a bronze chain and a medallion naming the recipient of the key and the year.
+The come with a bronze chain and a medallion naming the recipient of the key and the year.
 The keys are approximately nine inches long by three inches wide.

 This was an amazing project, and it is really exciting that my work will be used over the next several years.